RiskChanges/riskchanges-docs/docs/source/tutorials.rst

 -----------------------------------------

 Start by visiting the official RiskChanges website: http://riskchanges.org/.
-Follow :doc:`this guide <userguide.rst>` to create your account and set up your profile.
+Follow `this guide <https://sdss-documentation.readthedocs.io/en/latest/userguide_inputdata.html#register-an-account-and-setup-the-profile>`_ to create your account and set up your profile.

 2. Create a Project
 ----------------